NikKowPHP/mi/src/content/book/en/chapters/chapter-9.md

 Leo was silent for a moment, his expression guarded.
 "Honestly, Maria?
 That sounds like something you read in a management book.
 I don't know what to say to that."

 The response hit Maria like a physical blow.
-Heat flooded her face, and she felt her jaw tighten.
-Her Architect brain screamed that this whole "empathy thing" was a waste of time.
+For a horrifying second, the room tilted.
+The old Architect roared back, a savage voice snapping, *See?
+This is why feelings are a waste of time.* She felt the blood drain from her face as the familiar shame of the impostor washed over her.
 She took another, almost imperceptible breath.
 She had to drop the script.

 "You're right," she said, her voice softer, the performative language gone.
 "That was clumsy.
 Let me try again.
 I was an absolute jerk to you in that meeting.
 It was disrespectful, and I am truly sorry.
 There's no excuse for it."